DarkenCreature/Titan.RenderProcessor/README.md

 > [!NOTE]
 > In the following content, we make use of templates, defined in strings inside of our webcomponent.
 This is possible, but note, that this isn´t actual a good practice.
 Normally you would fetch the template from another ressource, like a database as example.

+**Target:** our goal is to achieve a webcomponent witch renders a list of colors as list.
+The colors should have a name and a hex colorcode.
+Inside the list the colors should be shown as a round circle, following by a label with the name of the color.

-To get startet with personal webcomponents, we create a custom component named "TestComponent":
+To get startet, we simply create a custom component named "TestComponent" and implement the TitanComponent base class:

 ``` javascript
 class TestComponent extends TitanComponent {